- How is thymus cancer treated?

 Making treatment decisions

 After a thymic tumor is found and tests have been done to get a sense of its likely stage, your cancer care team will discuss your treatment options with you.
 Factors important in choosing a treatment include the type and stage of the cancer, whether or not it is resectable (able to be completely removed with surgery), and whether you have any other serious medical problems.
-Because thymic cancer is rare, it is often hard to accurately predict the effectiveness of treatment strategies, and in many cases the best way to treat this cancer is still not clear
+Because thymic cancer is rare, it has been hard to do large studies looking at treatments and comparing one against another.
+That’s why in many cases the best way to treat this cancer is not always clear

 Selecting a treatment plan is an important decision, and you should take the time to think about all of your choices.
 If time permits, it is often a good idea to seek a second opinion.
 A second opinion can provide more information and help you feel more confident about the treatment plan chosen.

 For information about some of the most common approaches used based on the extent of the disease, see the section “Treatment of thymus cancers by extent and type of tumor.”